"Zombie drug" covers USA: Xylazine leads to amputations

 New “zombie drug” in the USA: Xylazine overdoses are increasing rapidly

-A study shows how quickly the new zombie drug is spreading: from 2010 to 2015, xylazine was only involved in two percent of deaths from overdoses in Philadelphia mirror reported.
+A study shows how quickly the new zombie drug is spreading: from 2010 to 2015, xylazine was involved in only two percent of overdose deaths in Philadelphia, as the mirror reported.
 In 2019 it was already 31 percent.
 And that’s not all: In Kensington, one of Philadelphia’s problem areas, 90 percent of the drug samples tested in the laboratory contained xylazine.
 The substance was also found in 25 percent of the samples in New York.
 The number of unreported cases could be considerably larger.

 But how is it that this drug is apparently taking over the market so quickly and what is the “zombie drug” anyway?
 Tranq is a veterinary anesthetic developed in 1962.
 Its major “advantage” over heroin and fentanyl is its price. the New York Times according to a bag of heroin costs ten dollars – Tranq is said to cost just half.